Special Education Provision in Croydon

 For more information about Croydon Special schools please follow click on the following link:

-Croydon has a range of alternative educational provision which pupils can access on a short or long term basis if their school place breaks down.
-School places can break down for a variety of reasons: some young people may have been excluded from school but others may have medical needs or need a different environment to engage successfully in learning.
+Croydon has a range of alternative educational provision, which pupils can access on a short-term or long-term basis if their school place breaks down.
+School places can break down for a variety of reasons: some young people may have been excluded from school, but others may have medical needs or need a different environment to engage successfully in learning.

 Parents will always be included in any decision to place a child in a PRU.

-Croydon’s secondary PRUs work together as part of the Saffron Valley PRU Federation.
-The Federation and its component PRUs seek to provide a personalised educational experience that identifies and responds to the circumstances and needs of each individual child or young person.
-In doing so it enables them to progress academically and become successful learners through the re-engagement of the young person with education.
+Croydon’s secondary PRU is Saffron Valley Collegiate.
+Saffron Valley seeks to provide a personalised educational experience that identifies and responds to the circumstances and needs of each individual child or young person.
+In doing so, it enables them to progress academically and become successful learners through the re-engagement of the young person with education.

-More information about each PRU can be found on the Saffron Valley Federation Website.
+More information, (including the referral process for Cotelands and Springboard), can be found on the Saffron Valley website.

-Croydon has only one primary PRU, Bramley Bank which is managed by the Beckmead Family of Schools which provides short stay provision for children aged 5-11 who are experiencing difficulties managing behaviour in their mainstream school Family of Schools.
+Croydon has only one primary PRU, Bramley Bank which is managed by the Beckmead Family of Schools which provides short stay provision for children aged 5 to 11 who are experiencing difficulties managing behaviour in their mainstream school Family of Schools.

-Support can include a combination of one to one support in the home, online learning support and/or attendance at the Springboard Learning Centre.
-The aim of this intervention is to help the child or young person to return to a full time education in an appropriate school as soon as possible.
+Support can include a combination of one-to-one support in the home or community, online learning support and/or attendance at the Springboard provision.
+The aim of this intervention is to help the child or young person to return to a full-time education in an appropriate school/provision as soon as possible.

-Springboard is part of the Saffron Valley Federation .
-To find out more about they can offer go to the website.
+Springboard is part of Saffron Valley Collegiate.
+Visit the Saffron Valley website to find out more about the educational offer.

 Parents and carers can choose to educate children and young people (CYP) with SEN at home.